 Improving your cardiovascular fitness will improve the delivery of blood to your muscles, which will ensure that they have adequate amounts of oxygen and nutrients to function properly.

 Stretching will keep your muscles loose and flexible and help stop them from tightening up and cramping.

 If you are prone to muscle cramp, you should also look at increasing your intake of minerals and electrolytes.
 The minerals that are most important are Potassium, Calcium and Magnesium.
 Adding a small amount of mineral salt to your cooking, (such as sea salt or Celtic salt) will increase your intake of these essential minerals.

-If you suffer from bad cramp at frequently intervals, especially at night, you should see your doctor as you may have circulatory problems.
+If you suffer from bad cramp at frequent intervals, especially at night, you should see your doctor as you may have circulatory problems.